zkirby/EatUp/README.md

 The EatUp Hybrid Mobile application from the Kamusi app suite.
 Used for accurate restaurant menu translations.

 # Setup
-install npm and ionic
+install npm and ionic.
-run ionic serve to view the project more on the docs homepage https://ionicframework.com/
+run ionic serve to view the project. more on the docs homepage https://ionicframework.com/

 # Documentation